 In addition to CDC experts, the project is supported by research teams led by Dr. Neil Powe of the University of California, San Francisco (UCSF) and Dr. Rajiv Saran of the University of Michigan, Ann Arbor.

 "We're trying to document how CKD is changing over time in the United States," said Annie Rein-Weston, the project's UCSF-based research analyst.
 "We're tracking multiple aspects of CKD from disparate data sources over time to gauge which aspects of CKD are improving and which aspects could use more attention.
 Hopefully this will help focus policy changes."

 Over time, the surveillance system will provide the means for evaluating, monitoring and implementing health policy and healthcare delivery system efforts by both federal and nonfederal organizations.

 While excitement has been building around the surveillance system since its unveiling late in 2012, this will be the first time that the CDC provides hands-on training to doctors, researchers, NKF partners and conference participants on how to utilize the system to its full capacity.

 "The development of this system is an ongoing process that will grow as new topics, needs and trends are identified," said Rein-Weston.
 "Eventually, the hope is for the surveillance system to present more granular data on the local level."

-The National Kidney Foundation (NKF) is the leading organization in the U.S. dedicated to the awareness, prevention and treatment of kidney disease for hundreds of thousands of healthcare professionals, millions of patients and tens of millions of Americans at risk.
+The National Kidney Foundation (NKF) is the leading organization in the U.S. dedicated to the awareness, prevention and treatment of kidney disease for hundreds of thousands of healthcare professionals, millions of patients and their families and tens of millions of Americans at risk.
 For more information, visit www.kidney.org